History

 For folks that see “signs”, almost anything can be construed to solidify their viewpoint of the world.
 When the little Methodist church in our area gave up, they forced the balance of their followers to worship at the Methodist church in Blairsville.
 That is, the worshippers who had not already migrated to the “Foot Washing Baptists”, or the “Snake Handlers”.
 Hiram and his followers considered the Methodists move a “sign”, and he pounced on the abandoned church.
 The “Little Church in the Valley” was born with its first official service on August 10, 1902.

-Well, as much as Hiram Hoakum wanted his little church to be about the message, and not the money, it didn’t take long before he realized that the little abandoned church was going to cost money to maintain.
+As much as Hiram Hoakum wanted his little church to be about the message, and not the money, it didn’t take long before he realized that the little abandoned church was going to cost money to maintain.
 Hiram felt that he could donate his services as pastor, but that the constant costs associated with keeping the church in a minimal state of repair should be born by the congregation.
 Not too long after getting set in the new church, the grocer turned preacher started passing the plate.
 The pickings were slim.

 From his training as a grocer, Hiram knew that he had to give the public what they wanted, or it would sit on the shelf.
 He also knew that people would pay a little more for what they considered to be “speciality items”.
 A peach is just a peach, unless it was grown in the soil around Savannah where the “tangy salt air” helps to bring out the sweetness of the peach.
 Hiram knew he needed something special to set his church apart from the bigger denominations.
 Handling venomous snakes was a big draw, even though some of the novelty was wearing off.